Dhruvv7115/Todo-App/readme.md

 # Todo App
+A basic fullstack todo app, has features like user signin/signup, and todo CRUD operations like displaying todos, adding new todos, deleting todos, and updating todo's completed status.

+## steps-
 - initialise a nodejs project.✅
 - add express and jsonwebtoken as a dependency.✅
 - add route skeleton for user login, signup, create a todo, delete a todo.✅